Study: Drinking While Pregnant

 The subject of drinking while pregnant is one about which reasonable people disagree.
 Often very strongly.
 As in religion and politics, they can believe that their way is the only way.
 But this is a very personal decision.
 It need not be justified to others.

 - Duigan, J., et al. Clean & Lean Pregnancy Guide.
-London: Kyle, 2014.

 - Ricciotti, H. and Connelly, V. The Pregnancy Cookbook.
-NY: Norton,1996.

-Bakker, R., et al. (2010).
-Associations of light and moderate maternal alcohol consumption with fetal growth characteristics in different periods of pregnancy.
-The Generation R Study.
+- Bakker, R., et al. Light and moderate maternal alcohol consumption with fetal growth.
 Int.
 J. Epi., 39(3), 777-789.

-- Lundsberg, L., et al. (2014).
-Low-to-Moderate Prenatal Alcohol Consumption and the Risk of Selected Birth Outcomes.
+- Lundsberg, L., et al. Low-to-Moderate Prenatal Alcohol Consumption and the Risk of Birth Outcomes.
 Ann.
 Epi., 25, 46-54.

-Shiono, P. H., et al. (1996).
-Smoking and drinking during pregnancy.
+- Shiono, P., et al. Smoking and drinking during pregnancy.
 JAMA., 255(1), 82-84.